 -But what does that have to do with national security?
 Well, for starters, I don’t think anyone would argue that if you can’t provide the basic necessities for yourself, your family or your country then you are dependent on those who can provide for you.
 And when I was growing up, the sentiment “My house, my rules,” was still the prevailing logic.
 So just putting two and two together, leads to the logical conclusion that the same way we had to live by our parents' rules until we could pay the bills and provide for ourselves, the US will have to live by the rules of those who can provide for us, I.e. China.
 I don’t want to be subject to living under the rules of another country.
 Especially a communist one.

 -And if providing for ourselves doesn’t seem like a national security issue to you then consider these stats and observations regarding WWII, our production capabilities and how it contributed to the war effort from Wikipedia.

 -“The entry of the United States into the war in late 1941 injected financial, human and industrial resources into Allied operations.
 The US produced more than its own military forces required and armed itself and its allies for the most industrialized war in history.
 (Emphasis mine.)

--“Production of machine tools tripled, and thousands of ships were built in shipyards which did not exist before the war.
-According to William S. Knudsen, "We won because we smothered the enemy in an avalanche of production, the like of which he had never seen, nor dreamed possible..
+-“Production of machine tools tripled, and thousands of ships were built in shipyards which did not exist before the war."
+According to William S. Knudsen, "We won because we smothered the enemy in an avalanche of production, the likes of which had never been seen, nor dreamed possible..
 (Emphasis mine.)